 More valuable than ever

 A degree in one of the liberal arts and sciences is more valued in the job marketplace than ever.
 Companies want people who can analyze data, work in creative teams, think critically and communicate ideas.
 They want people who can solve the kinds of problems that can't be fixed with rote thinking.
 And that is exactly the kind of person that a degree in one of the liberal arts can help you become.
+Read more on the benefits of a liberal arts education here.

 Fort Tombecbe: Alabama's Last Colonial Outpost